Lokeswari18/CV/README.md

 PROFILE SUMMARY

-An enthusiastic engineering fresher who is a self-starter and capable to use technical skills for the betterment of the organization.
-A course completed in NPTEL has enhanced my proficiency in developing web applications and looking forward to work in a competitive environment that enhances overall learning.
+An enthusiastic engineering fresher who is a self-starter and looking forward to work in a competitive environment that enhances overall learning.

 EDUCATION 📚